-In order to better understand how certain problems can affect your child's vision, it is important
+To understand how certain problems can affect your child's vision, it’s important

-to understand how normal vision happens For children with normal vision,
+to know how normal vision happens.
+For children with normal vision, the following

 Light enters the eye through the cornea.
 This is the clear, dome-shaped surface that

 From the cornea, the light passes through the pupil.
 The amount of light passing through

 is controlled by the iris.
 This is the colored part of your eye.

 From there, the light then hits the lens.
 This is the clear structure inside the eye